Computational Narrative Understanding for Expressive Text-to-Speech: Background and Motivation

+Audiobooks have long been the de-facto open-source data for training TTS systems.
+The LibriVox project records thousands of public-domain books read by volunteer speakers.
+LibriSpeech \cite{librispeech}, a 1000-hour English corpus covering 2400 speakers and extracted from LibriVox, has been widely used to train and benchmark TTS systems.
+LibriTTS \cite{libritts} offers an enhanced version of LibriSpeech with better audio quality and utterance segmentation, though with less training data, while LibriSpeech-PC \cite{librispeechpc} restores punctuation and capitalization in LibriSpeech transcripts.

+Libri-Light \cite{librilight} is the largest open English audiobook corpus at about 60,000 hours of LibriVox speech but lacks audio transcriptions.
+The MLS dataset \cite{pratap2020mls} includes 50,000 hours of multilingual audiobooks and provides transcriptions aligned with the original text.
+LibriHeavy \cite{libriheavy} improves Libri-Light by aligning audio segments with their corresponding book text, but does not provide contextual book information around segments.
+These 30-second segments are cut at sentence boundaries and may include multiple quotations and narration, alternating between neutral (narration) and expressive (quotation) speech.

-Audiobook narration typically alternates between neutral, narrative speech and expressive speech during character acting. \citet{szekely2012synthesizing} design a system to capture expressive speech utterances from audiobooks, and validate their approach on a single Hungarian audiobook.
-To the best of our knowledge, no work have focused on capturing expressive audio segments in audiobooks at a large scale.
-However, several efforts towards the creation of expressive read speech corpora have been made.
+Moreover, several efforts towards the creation of expressive read speech corpora have been made.
 Emotional speech datasets \cite{iemocap, cremad, ravdess, esd} that assign discrete emotion labels to speech utterances have been extensively used to evaluate emotional synthesize of TTS systems \cite{megatts2, maskgct, sparktts}.
 The L2-ARCTIC corpus \cite{l2arctic} proposes an 11 hour corpus with ten speakers, spanning 5 different accents.
 EXPRESSO \cite{expresso} introduces an high-quality dataset of read and improvised speech across 26 expressive styles.
-In LibriQuote, we create audio segments that match character utterances and which are thus likely to be more expressive than narration parts.
-Besides, we extract narrative information indicating \textit{how} an utterance should be spoken, providing a natural language pseudo-label of expressivity.